encse/challenge24-2003/README.md

 ## Installing / Getting started

 To get the code running you can open the solution in Visual Studio (2015) or Visual Studio for Mac.
-Alternatively you can build it from the command line, supposed that you have mono installed you can simply compile and run the project with
+Alternatively you can build it from the command line.
+Supposed that you have mono installed you can simply compile and run the project with

 ```
 > xbuild